Tree-hugger goes running

 Rivr park bridge entranceI climbed a basalt pillar next to the river that has been my favorite place to take a break from running since I explored these woods as a track and cross-country runner for nearby Spokane Falls Community College.

-Rivr park rock climbingI wanted to just sit and admire beauty, but realized I would be remiss if I did not exert authority over river traffic since I was in a gate-keeping, sentry-like position.
+Rivr park rock climbingI wanted only to admire the beauty, but realized I’d be remiss if I didn’t exert authority over river traffic since I was in a gate-keeping, sentry-like position.

-Even though there were very few park visitors, I ran into a couple educators I know from my days as a teacher and a couple members of a running club I belong to.
+Even though there were very few park visitors, I ran into a couple educators I know from my days as a teacher and a couple running club members.
 It’s a good thing I didn’t run into them the last time I visited Riverside State Park.
 I wrote about that incident in a previous post, Trail Running Encounter with Hot Babe Leads to Disrobing in Meadow.
 That would have been embarrassing.

 Leave a comment - get a personal reply and a home visit.